solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/configuration_format_history/_index.md

 **Gloo Enterprise**, release [**0.18.21**]({{< ref "/changelog#gloo-enterprise" >}}), introduced a change in the authentication configuration format.
 It turned the `extauth` attribute from being an object into an array.
 This allows us to define multiple configuration steps that are executed in the order in which they are specified.
-I any one of these steps fails, the request will be denied without executing any subsequent steps.
+If any one of these steps fails, the request will be denied without executing any subsequent steps.
 Authentication can still be configured only on virtual hosts, with the possibility for child routes to opt out.